markodayan/research.2077.xyz/src/content/blog/eips-for-nerds-6-erc-5564-and-erc.md

 In the next section, we'll explore the ERC-5564 specification in more detail

+## An overview of ERC-5564: Stealth Address Messenger
 ERC-5564 is a contract standard that utilizes the Dual-Key Stealth Address Protocol (DKSAP) and, optionally, the Improved Stealth Address Protocol (ISAP).
 This standard allows addresses to store their stealth meta-addresses—comprising both spend and view public keys—on the contract, enabling others to make transfers to them without deciphering their identity.
 Interestingly, under ERC-5564, you are not necessarily required to split your stealth meta-address into spend and view components; the contract can manage everything with just one key if desired.
 However, the future use of stealth addresses will likely involve Dual-Key configurations.

 A major methodological difference in ERC-5564 from previous standards is the use of a variable called the _view tag_ when trying to determine which transfer was made to you.
 This _view tag_ is obtained by selecting the most significant byte after generating the shared secret and is included in the _announcement_ event when a transfer is made.
 For a regular user attempting to decipher which transfer is theirs by manually testing _announcements_, there are typically five operations required: